On two-variable guarded fragment logic with expressive local Presburger constraints: Acknowledgment

 \section{Acknowledgment}

 We thank Bartosz Bednarczyk for his comments on the preliminary drafts of this work.
+We would like to thank the anonymous reviewers for their detailed and constructive feedback which greatly improve the presentation of this paper.
+This work was done when both authors were in National Taiwan University.
 We acknowledge generous financial support of Taiwan Ministry of Science and Technology under grant no.~109-2221-E-002-143-MY3.